ArboreSign/sigfox-python-flask/README.md

 int8_t randNumber;
 ```

 Lets begin by creating a new Arduino sketch and including the Akeru library.
-We'll define the serial RX and TX pins required to communicate to the SIGFOX module and instantiate a variable we'll use to hold our random number that we can use for testing.
+We'll define the serial RX and TX pins required to communicate to the Sigfox module and instantiate a variable we'll use to hold our random number that we can use for testing.

 ```arduino
 #include <Akeru.h>